fran-pena/vscode-mingw-w64/jupyter/README.md

 ## Select a kernel
 - In Visual Studio Code, open a .ipynb file.
   - Click on _Select Kernel_ - _Jupyter Kernel_ - _PowerShell_.

+## Calling PowerShell commands
+Check [powershell_calls.ipynb](./powershell_calls.ipynb) to see how to call PowerShell comands fron a Jupyter.